 Evidence to support your lawsuit

 One of the most important considerations to know when suing for inheritance is to have evidence to support your ground to object to the will.
 Fortunately, in New York, SCPA § 1404 allows you to gather evidence to see whether a will contest can be supported, with costs borne by the estate.
 SCPA § 1404 allows you to examine the attesting witnesses to the will and the drafting attorney and to request the testator’s medical and financial records three years before and two years after the date the will was drafted or up to the date of testator’s death.

 Medical records may reveal the testamentary capacity of the testator and the inclination of the testator to be subjected to undue influence.
 If the testator has been prescribed and was drinking medicine that could affect or alter his mental state, this could be used as evidence for undue influence.

 Despite knowing all these information on how to sue for inheritance, the most important part in actually suing for your inheritance and protecting your rights as an heir is to get a good estates litigation lawyer like us by your side.
 Should you need assistance, we at the Law Offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].